stratapp-ai/stratapp-ai.github.io/_blog/the-new-future-of-work-a-sam-harris-podcast-interview-with-matt-mullenweg-on-distributed-working.md

 Upon reflection, I wish I had reached out to Matt a few years ago as we were starting our journey on product design.
 I think he would have saved us a few iterations to arrive at the wonderful UX and roadmap we have now.

-## distributed working - purpose, autonomy & transparency
+## distributed working - connected workspace

 \#stratapp makes it easy to provide all levels of your organization with purpose, autonomy and transparency.  #stratapp is the world's first SaaS product to bring together strategy, KPIs/OKRs, people and work into one seamless experience: